album-app/album-tutorial/cryoet/figures/getting-started.md

+### Getting started

+Please check out the [album overview slides](https://album-app.github.io/album-tutorial) which include installation instructions.

+Or, you can access a pre-installed album environment on Bruno (🔽).

 ### Access a pre-setup album environment on Bruno

-1. After login a shell, load the system anaconda:
+1. Login Bruno, and load the system anaconda:
 ```sh
 ml anaconda
 ```